reifierconsulting/thompson1/README.md

-# Speak ill, but speak of me: The impact of Tweets on the stock price of Vale during the Mariana Dam Disaster
+# [DATA LINKING - EUROPEAN JOURNAL OF OPERATIONAL RESEARCH APPLICATION] Speak ill, but speak of me: The impact of Tweets on the stock price of Vale during the Mariana Dam Disaster
 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Tables index

 * 1 PCA